yvf/rust-ldap3/LDAP-primer.md

 The X.500 naming system has countries and registered organizations as DN root elements, which wasn't well suited to domain names used for naming on the internet, so a method of using domain names in DNs was standardized in RFC 2247 and is predominantly used in LDAP today.
-You will still see remnants of the original X.500 naming structure especially inside X.509 certificates, but most LDAP directories still have organization entries (usually with an "o" RDN) and organizationalUnit entries (usually with an "ou" RDN).

 The DN above has the rightmost part in italic.
 That part directly corresponds to the domain __example.com__.
 In a DIT organized with such a mapping, all entries are at or below the domain, which is then called the __suffix__ or __naming context__.
 A single DIT can contain multiple naming contexts.

 There is a special entry at the very root of the DIT.
-It has an empty DN (i.e. "") and is called the __root DSE__ (DSA Specific Entry; "DSA" stands for "directory system agent", another name for the directory server.)
+It has an empty DN (i.e., `""`) and is called the __root DSE__ (DSA Specific Entry; "DSA" stands for "directory system agent", another name for the directory server.)
 It's used to store basic configuration and capability data about the directory server.